 A greater story in context, and an overview in minutes.
-That was the idea of the Brunings lecture of 2020.
+That was the idea of the Brunings lecture of 2020, based on the research of Kleinhans’ group (also check the group website).
 Click on the circles, follow the storyline of your interest and see below for brief stories and main conclusions.
 The storyline texts are fully referenced to their underlying scientific publications (do email the link to Maarten Kleinhans if you can’t get access).
 Now watch the movies (or go to our youtube channel):

 The stories behind the lines below contain links to our publications (as far as published).
 A full list can be found on the website of the PI.